joaonetoo/qrapids-docker/README.md

 # Documentation

+The information to configure  the docker to deploy your own qr-connect and configuring your own quality model is availabe at [this repository Wiki](https://github.com/q-rapids/qrapids-docker/wiki).

-You can find all the information you need in this repository [Wiki](https://github.com/q-rapids/q-rapids/wiki).
+You can find all the information you need related to the tool in [q-rapids repository Wiki](https://github.com/q-rapids/q-rapids/wiki).

 # Contributing